educationfutures/star-party-planner/README.md

 **Plan an observing night with confidence!**
 This tool generates observing lists tailored to your site, date, and time window.
 It prioritizes crowd-pleasers such as Saturn and Jupiter, filters by altitude and Moon separation for deep space objects, and outputs **night-vision-friendly HTML**, CSV tables, and console listings.

+A demonstration of the planner, providing data for Minnesota Astronomical Society's Eagle Lake Observatory is available at https://party.knowmad.org

 ---

 ## Highlights